eusgoogle/t-ui2/README.md

 # t-ui2

+## The goal
-I need to rewrite t-ui in order to allow more people to contribute, since actually the code is a mess and I'm the only who can understand what's happening.
-It has become a pain to add new features.
+I need to rewrite t-ui in order to allow more people to contribute.
+Actually the code is a mess and I'm the only who can understand what's happening.
+It's a pain to add new features.
 I hope this refactoring can make t-ui a proper open source project, with a lot of contributors from all over the world.
 Thank you!

+## Can I help you?
+Whoever wants to help is welcome!
+We need a lot of people in order to rewrite t-ui and add a lot of features.
+Please write me an e-mail if you want to join our Telegram group (a special group for those who are contributing to t-ui2).